-Yes.
 The labeling and advertising of clothing and textiles are governed by special statutes and regulations.
-For example, mail order catalogs must disclose the fiber content of clothing and whether the fabric was imported or made in the United States.
-For more information, see the FTC's Rules under the Wool Products Act,the Fur Products Labeling Act, and the Textile Fiber Products Identification Act.
-And see Business Guidance for information about the FTC's Registered Identification Number (RN) system for companies that manufacture, import, or sell textiles.
+For example, mail order catalogs and websites must disclose whether the fabric was imported or made in the United States.
+There are other requirements also.
+For more information, ask the FTC for the Rules under the Wool Products Act, the Fur Products Labeling Act, and the Textile Fiber Products Identification Act, and Threading Your Way Through the Labeling Requirements Under the Textile and Wool Acts.
+Visit the FTC’s website (/os/statutes/textilejump.htm) for information about the FTC’s Registered Identification Number (RN) system for companies that manufacture, import, or sell textiles.

-Yes.
 Comparative advertising is legal as long as it is truthful.
-For more information, see the FTC's Comparative Advertising Policy Statement.
+For more information, ask the FTC for the Comparative Advertising Policy Statement.

 Contests and Sweepstakes